jaedsongms/Website/_pages/publications.md

   * PhD Dissertation: Yesterday Contenders, Today Partners: Political Determinants of Inter-Municipal Cooperation Diffusion in Brazilian Federalism (2005-2019).

   * Paper: The expansion of municipal e-services in COVID-19 pandemic: an exploratory analysis.
 With Mota FPB.

   * Paper: Bureaucracy, Political Appointments and Patronage: An Brief Overview.

+  * Paper: Does the Policy-Seeking Orientation of Parties Influence Cabinet Ministers’ Duration at the Sub-national Level?

   * Paper: Transparency at local Level: Vertical Diffusion and Institutionalization of Municipal Freedom of Informations Laws in Brazilian Federalism.
 With Barreto RTS.